doluwamu/agric-order/README.md

 ## How to populate DB with default data

-In case `dev.js` file is created you can run in `server` folder `node fakeDB/cleanDB.js` command to populate database with default data
+Once `dev.js` file is created you can run in `server` folder `node fakeDB/cleanDB.js` command to populate database with default data